YottaYocta/Plaster/README.md

 ---

-## Step 5: Accessing the Plaster App
+## Step 5: Using the app

 - If the app doesn’t open automatically, open your web browser (e.g., Chrome, Firefox, or Safari).
-- Type `http://localhost:3000` in the address bar and press `Enter`.
+- Type `https://<IP address>:3000` in the address bar and press `Enter`.
+The IP address is printed in the terminal when you run `npm run start`
-- You should see the Plaster app running!
-Follow any on-screen instructions provided by the app.
+- If you're screensharing from a VR headset, open oculus browser and type in `https://<IP address>:3000`.
+This should bring you to the streamer interface
+- If you're watching, follow the link called watcher, which will redirect you to the watcher page

 ---